• Skip to primary navigation

 Tour guide

 Individuals and groups are led to locations by tour guides who provide information about the area.
-They work in a variety of settings, including museums, resorts, and historical sites.
+They work in various settings, including museums, resorts, and historical sites.

 If you enjoy showing people around and sharing stories or facts, becoming a tour guide could be a good fit for you.
-To respond to questions as a tour guide, you must have excellent communication skills as well as knowledge of various locations.
+To respond to questions as a tour guide, you must have excellent communication skills and knowledge of various locations.
 With an annual pay of $26,669, it is one of the high-paying jobs for history majors.

 #2.
 Teacher ($35,478 per year.)